CBIIT/p2p-datasci/resources.md

+---
+layout: page
+title: Resources
+use-site-title: false
+bigimg: "/img/antibodies.jpg"
+---

 ## Resources for Building Your Data Science Skillset

-This list of resources is designed to give you material to study from, or groups to study with.  **The list will be updated with any resources you send us:** NCICBIITDataScienceTraining@mail.nih.gov
+This list of resources is designed to give you material to study from, or groups to study with.  **The list will be updated with any resources you send us:** [NCICBIITDataScienceTraining@mail.nih.gov](NCICBIITDataScienceTraining@mail.nih.gov)

 ### Scientific Computing